RaghadKhaled/TV_Script_Generation/README.md

 ## Dataset

-The landmark images are a subset of the Google Landmarks Dataset v2.
-It has different 50 landmarks from all of the world.
-You can download the datatset by [this link](https://udacity-dlnfd.s3-us-west-1.amazonaws.com/datasets/landmark_images.zip).
-You can find more information for the full dataset [on Kaggle](https://www.kaggle.com/google/google-landmarks-dataset).
+The data is a subset of Seinfeld TV dataset of scripts from 9 seasons.
+You can find more information for the full dataset [on Kaggle](https://www.kaggle.com/datasets/thec03u5/seinfeld-chronicles).

 ---